-This is the Tower 6 Pirate Ship pool that all guests of the Wyndham Grand Orlando have access to.
-It has a fun, twisty waterslide.
+This is the Pirate Ship Pool at Tower Six.
+All guests of the Wyndham Grand Orlando have access to it.
+This pool has a fun, twisty waterslide.

-I thought this was neat.
-Most of the waterslides at Disney dump out into the pool.
+I thought this one was neat—most of the waterslides at Disney dump out into the pool.

 Private cabanas were available to rent.
 We recently spent an entire day at a cabana at Disney’s Beach Club.
 You can learn more about that experience here.

-Behind the pirate pool, there was a counter service restaurant called the Back Bay Bar & Grille.
+Behind the pirate pool was a counter-service restaurant called the Back Bay Bar & Grille.
 This location is open from 11:00 a.m. until 11:00 p.m.

-The walkway around the lake looked so peaceful so I decided to venture a little further.
+The walkway around the lake looked peaceful, so I decided to venture a little further.

-That’s when I ran into this sign, that indicated the entire property was part of Wyndham.
-Normally, I do my research in advance of staying at these hotels.
+That’s when I ran into this sign that indicated the entire property was part of Wyndham.
+Usually, I do my research in advance of staying at these hotels.
 However, this hotel was an unexpected, last-minute addition to my trip.

 Additionally, there were lists posted with different activities that were offered daily.
-I highly recommend planning at least one resort day here during your trip.
+Therefore, I recommend planning at least one resort day here during your trip.